helm/charts/stable/chronograf/README.md

 # Chronograf

-##  An Open-Source Time Series Database
+##  An Open-Source Time Series Visualization Tool

 [Chronograf](https://github.com/influxdata/chronograf) is an open-source web application built by the folks over at [InfluxData](https://influxdata.com) and written in Go and React.js that provides the tools to visualize your monitoring data and easily create alerting and automation rules.